 There is good news and bad news about the household debt trap.
 The good news is, it is accepted generally by policy makers that Canadians are carrying too much debt.
 The bad news is Canadians aren’t heeding warnings.
 Also, we do not hear much about the need for Canadians to start lifestyle changes to lower debt.
 Here are a few suggestions.

-First, understand that to reduce debt, folks must reduce spending, which could mean lowering living standards.
-Increasing income doesn’t address lifestyle issues, and usually is a temporary fix.
+First, know your situation.
+Understand that to reduce debt, you must reduce spending.
+This could mean lowering living standards.
+Increasing income while in debt doesn’t address lifestyle issues.
+Usually it is a temporary fix.

 Second, each household needs to work with a spending plan.
 Without such a plan, folks will spend funds they don’t have.
 And as the CGA report highlights, Canadians are taking on debt primarily for consumption items.
 Pay special attention to housing costs.
 If you might not be able to cope with at least a two percent point rise in mortgage rates, look at all options to deal effectively with housing in the near term, including selling and renting until finances are in order.
 Seek God’s guidance in all areas.
 It is fine to rent when you don’t have the capability to own … really; it is!